meowowser/ColorsDukeOne/README.md

 <h1>MEOWSER EXPERIMENT: #0001: Playing w/Java & Colors</h1>

 <h3>DESCRIPTION:</h3>

 A (not so) simple color change exploration for Java console.
+To run [click here](https://replit.com/@meowser/ColorsDukeOne).
 <br>

 **At this moment, this REPL prints ANSI colors with their color codes for Java console.**